 - Built-in humidity sensor

-Founded in 1978, Galanz has specialised in making world-class microwave ovens since 1992.
+Firstly, founded in 1978, Galanz has specialised in making world-class microwave ovens since 1992.

-This 1000-watt Convection microwave combo features three appliances in one including a highly efficient microwave, True Convection oven and one of the most popular appliances around in the 2020s, an air fryer.
+Firstly, this 1000-watt Convection microwave combo features three appliances in one including a highly efficient microwave, True Convection oven and one of the most popular appliances around in the 2020s, an air fryer.

 The air fryer allows effective frying of crunchy vegetables and proteins with little to no oil required.
 This amazing unit offers quicker, healthier and tastier food all from the same compact, convenient appliance.